DFDS ferry from Newcastle to Stavanger Haugesund and Bergen

 There is no longer a ferry service between Norway and the UK - DFDS Seaways operated the Newcastle - Stavanger - Haugesund - Bergen route, but stopped it in August 2008

-Fjord Line Denmark - Egersund - Haugesund - Bergen
+Fjord Line Denmark - Stavanger - Bergen

-"Bergensfjord" operates this route from Hirtshals in north Denmark and is popular with visitors from mainland Europe who want to cut down on the driving to the west coast of Norway (there are shorter ferry routes to Kristiansand)
+Two new Fjordline ferries operate this route from Hirtshals in north Denmark and is popular with visitors from mainland Europe who want to cut down on the driving to the west coast of Norway (there are shorter ferry routes to Kristiansand)

 Smyril line to Faroe and Iceland (summer)